 The goal of the Levee Improvements component of the LSIP is to build levees beyond an existing level of protection.
-This includes levee improvements that may exceed the PL 84-99 (base level) protection standard.
-It is similar to the DWR's existing Special Projects program in that funding is based on priority areas that will provide multiple benefits such as flood protection, water quality, ecosystem restoration, water supply reliability, and transportation benefits.
-As with the existing Special Projects program, this activity provides for full mitigation of habitat impacts resulting from levee improvements and, unlike the Subventions Program, it provides for habitat enhancement for both the levee maintenance and levee improvement components of the program.
+This includes levee improvements that may exceed the PL 84-99 (ROD's base level) protection standard.
+It is similar to the DWR's existing Special Projects; funding is based on priority areas that will provide multiple benefits such as flood protection, water quality, ecosystem restoration, water supply reliability, and transportation benefits.
+Special Projects provides reimbursement opportunities for mitigation of impacts to habitat resulting from levee improvements.
+Unlike the Subventions Program, it provides for habitat enhancement for both the levee maintenance and levee improvement components of the program.